 If you want to spend your retirement someplace warm and with a unique culture, you can’t go wrong with New Mexico.
 The Land of Enchantment has a lot of great places where you can spend your golden years, but some do shine brighter than the rest.
-This list identifies the top 10 best places to retire in New Mexico and explains why each town is a great place for retirees to live.
-If you want help getting ready for your New Mexico retirement, you might want to find a financial advisor to work with using SmartAsset’s free financial advisor matching service.
+This list identifies the 10 best places to retire in New Mexico, along with explanations for why each specifically made the list.
+If you want help getting ready for your New Mexico retirement, consider discussing your plans with a financial advisor.

 3. Silver City